'How to Automate PII Redaction with a REST API'

 4. Store redacted output.
 Your webhook handler downloads the redacted file and writes it to storage.

 5. Handle failures.
-If a job fails, the webhook payload includes an error message.
-Retry with exponential backoff.
+If a job fails, use the failed webhook status to trigger retries or manual review.

 This pattern scales to any volume.
 A pipeline processing 10,000 images per day follows the same logic as one processing 10 - only concurrency and queue management differ.

-For high-throughput integrations, see the API documentation for rate limits and recommended concurrency settings per plan tier.
+For high-throughput integrations, see the API documentation for per-plan rate limits and response headers.

 Choosing PII Categories for Your Use Case

-PiiBlur detects 13 PII categories: faces, license plates, screens, documents, street signs, ID cards, passports, credit cards, name badges, QR codes, barcodes, and tattoos.
+PiiBlur detects 13 PII categories: heads, license plates, screens, writing, street signs, ID cards, passports, credit cards, name badges, QR codes, barcodes, documents, and tattoos.
 Not every use case requires all of them.

-Select categories based on your data and compliance requirements:
+Select categories based on your data, review criteria, and privacy program:

-• User-uploaded photos — faces and documents are usually the priority
+• User-uploaded photos - heads and documents are usually the priority

-• Street-level imagery — faces, license plates, and street signs
+• Street-level imagery - heads, license plates, and street signs

-• Fleet dashcam footage — faces, license plates, and screens
+• Fleet dashcam footage - heads, license plates, and screens

-• Real estate photography — faces, screens, and name badges
+• Real estate photography - heads, screens, and name badges

-• Healthcare facility footage — faces, ID cards, name badges, and documents
+• Healthcare facility footage - heads, ID cards, name badges, and documents

 Specifying only the categories you need keeps processing fast and avoids over-redaction.